Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_05.md

 -  how to create a layout template
 -  how to build an app that has multiple views with the new Angular router.

-The goal for this step is to add one more page to the app that shows the details of the selected app.
+The goal for this step is to add one more page to the app that shows the details of the selected party.

 By default we have a list of parties shown on the page, but when a user clicks on a list item, the app should navigate to the new page and show selected party details.